-The modern stock market started in Amsterdam by the Dutch for trading ownership notes in the Dutch East India Company.
+According to a stocks broker, the modern stock market started in Amsterdam by the Dutch for trading ownership notes in the Dutch East India Company.

 Fractional reserve banking started when goldsmiths issued notes for gold stored.
 They then started making loans without the gold to back the notes.